-- Always use a log grate to protect the base of the fire pit from extreme heat – if a log grate is not available, add a shallow layer of sand to the bottom of the pit and stack bricks on top on which to place the logs.
+- Always use a log grate to protect the base from extreme heat – if a log grate is not available, add a shallow layer of sand to the bottom of the pit and stack bricks on top on which to place the logs.

-- Never burn trash, edible items, or any other potentially messy/smelly items in your fire pit.
+- Never burn trash, edible items, or any other potentially messy or smelly items in your fire pit.

-- Always allow a fire to die down gradually and naturally.
-When you are done using it, stop adding fuel to the fire, and allow it to die.
+- Always allow the flames to die down gradually and naturally.
+When you are done using it, stop adding fuel and allow it to burn out.
 When it is out, you may rake through the ashes to make sure it has died completely, and there are no glowing embers remaining.
-Never pour cold water or any other fluids on to the fire to put it out, as this can cause a big mess and warp the hot metal of the fire bowl.
+Never pour cold water or any other fluids to put the flames out, as this can cause a big mess and warp the hot metal of the fire bowl.

 - Use a shovel and brush to clean out the fire pit and remove any ash.
-Always clean the fire pit before and after use, once it has cooled down.
+Always clean it before and after use, once it has cooled down.